 Exemplary students are selected to receive University merit scholarships on the basis of outstanding academic achievement (including recognition as a National Merit Finalist or through the National Hispanic Recognition Program), extracurricular achievement, demonstrated leadership, and commitment to their communities.
 Merit awards are determined by committee on the basis of the application for admission without consideration of financial need.
-They are guaranteed for four years of undergraduate study or offer funding for summer opportunities.
+These awards range by amount from $5,000-$10,000 and can be awarded for four years of undergraduate study or funding for summer opportunities.

 - A University Scholarship goes toward the cost of attendance.

-- A Dean's Award provides funding for an internship, a research experience, or graduate-level coursework for one summer.
+- A Dean’s Scholarship provides funding for an internship, a research experience, or graduate-level coursework for one summer.

-- A President's Award provides similar funding for two summers.
+- A President’s Scholarship provides similar funding for two summers.

-- A Provost's Award provides funding for three summers and three academic years, plus a travel stipend.
+- A Provost’s Scholarship provides research-specific funding for three summers and three academic years, plus a travel stipend.

 All first-year applicants are automatically considered for all available merit scholarships; no additional merit scholarship application is required.
 Transfer students are not eligible for merit-based scholarships.
 Scholarship winners will receive notification of their awards on a rolling basis through the end of April.
 Please note that only scholarship winners are notified.

 All first-generation college students will be awarded a $20,000 scholarship over four years.
 Awards are made to students whose parents did not attain a degree from a four-year college or university.
 First-generation applicants will automatically be considered and need not submit any additional materials beyond the application for admission.